What Type of AC System Do I Have?

 The drawback is that evaporation can take place only in climates with a low humidity because of the following issues:

 - Dry air is much more receptive to evaporation than humid air.
 These cooling units perform best in areas with low humidity, which allows for quick evaporation.

 - A modern evaporative cooler is usually mounted on a roof or in a window.
 It operates with a fan blowing air across pads that are soaked with water and the pads must have a constant water supply to maintain their moisture.

 - The pads must be cleaned regularly or changed to remove thick, mineralized deposits since the water evaporates but leaves any minerals behind.
 The units must also be drained in winter to prevent damage to the equipment.

 - Since both humidity and temperature fluctuate, evaporative coolers work best on some days, poorly on others.

 Package Air Conditioning Units

-These air conditioners are sold and installed as a single unit.
+These air conditioners are sold and installed as single units.
 The compressor is located on an outside wall or rooftop much like any other central air conditioning unit.
-Just inside the wall or ceiling space, the blower section and controls sit.
+The blower section and controls sit just inside the wall or ceiling space.
 Since the equipment is a package unit, there is no need for ducting.
 The refrigerant circulates the short distance from the outside compressor to the inside air handler and delivers cool air to the interior room instantly.
 There is no distance for cool air to travel, thus the units are very efficient in cooling quickly with little to no waste in efficiency.

 - Motel and hotel rooms